Gurnav224/Gurnav224/README.md

 Thank you for visiting my portfolio.
 If you would like to get in touch, you can reach me at Chaudharyg856@gmail.com or connect with me on https://www.linkedin.com/in/gurnav-chaudhary-55310a1a1/.

+- 👋 Hi, I’m @Gurnav224
+- 👀 I’m interested in web development
+- 🌱 I’m currently learning javascipt
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me

 <div id="badges" align="center">
   <a target="_blank" href="https://www.linkedin.com/in/gurnav-chaudhary-55310a1a1/">